Danish Speedway League

 The Danish Speedway League (Dansk Speedway Liga) or Danish Super League or Metal League as it is called today is the top division of motorcycle speedway in Denmark.

+In 1955, the idea of a Danish Tournament for teams surfaced.
+The Danish Speedway League began in 1956 for Frederiksborg (Hillerød), Amager, Odense and Randers.

 Roll of Honour

 List of teams to have finished in medal-winning positions:

-2008 season

-The 2008 season was won by Slangerup; they beat Esbjerg and Holsted.

-2009 season

-2015 season

-In the Superfinal Munkebo won with 36 points.
-Fjelsted finished second with 33 points, Esbjerg third with 32 points and Region Varde forth with 31 points.

-2016 season

-In the Superfinal Region Varde won with 40 points.
-Holsted finished second with 37 points, Esbjerg third with 35 points and Slangerup forth with 20 points.